artsy/artsy.github.io/_posts/2016-06-29-code-spelunking-injection.markdown

 Once all of the classes have had their methods switched, the [class table is updated][class_updates] to ensure that functions that rely on the class table ( e.g. `NSClassFromSelector` ) return the new values.

-With valid class tables, and injectioned functions added.
+With valid class tables, and the newly injected functions added.
 Injection starts the memory sweep to send updated notifications.

 ####  Class + Instance Notifications